 "Unlike other shippers, we ship our rock submerged, as long as the customer understands the freight will cost more, but the rock will ship in a condition of readiness to place right in your tank.
 Just open the bucket, gently shake the rock when placing into your water to remove any air pockets inside the porous rock, and place in the tank.
 We ship out top quality rock this way, as the corals have a much better survival rate.
 The decorator live rock is best shipped underwater also, as there is just as much life on it, but minus the corals.
 The base rock can be shipped dry, but 36 hours is not acceptable shipping duration for us.
 We would find alternate ways of shipping.
 Unlike transhipped Fiji rock, for example, it may take many days to arrive.
 Rock that we ship to the USA, Canada, and Europe can be shipped and received within 24 hours.
 Shipping time is the key to whether or not rock has to be cured."

 Choose responsible shipping.
-Yes, you may pay a little more for the shipping cost, but isn't it a small price to pay for healthy live rock that when it arrives you can put right into your tank with minimal concern.
+Yes, you may pay a little more for the shipping cost, but it's a small price to pay for healthy live rock that when it arrives you can put right into your tank with minimal concern.
 The supplier that you purchase mail order live rock from should be reputable, be able to ship your live rock properly, and give you suggestions or instructions for introduction into your aquarium.
 Know what you are buying, and ask questions!

-Tips for Buying Live Rock From an Online Supplier
+Tips for Buying From an Online Supplier

 - Exactly what kind of live rock will you be receiving?
 You'll find live rock labeled with names like cured, seeded, procured, fully cured and cycled, which usually means it can be placed directly into the main aquarium with minimal concern, but only under certain Guidelines.
 Names like uncured, fresh and transhipped usually means that it is live rock that should not be placed directly into the main aquarium, and you should fully cure it first.